 When we decided on a family vacation to Vietnam, I didn’t know much about its history and culture.
 I had my impressions about the American Vietnam War largely based on novels, and some experience with Vietnamese food, mostly fried.
 What a delightful trip it turned out to be!
 The fun in Vietnam is not limited to the mega cities of Hanoi and Ho Chi Minh City.
 In fact, there are so many things to do in and around Da Nang in Central Vietnam that our 4 days felt short.
 This formed the middle part of our 2 weeks in Vietnam.

-You could be based in Hue – erstwhile capital of the Nguyen emperors that reminds one of the past glory of imperial Vietnam or the historic town of Hoi An, that manages to stay atmospheric despite the hordes of tourists.
+You could be based in Hue – the erstwhile capital of the Nguyen emperors that reminds one of the past glory of imperial Vietnam or the historic town of Hoi An, that manages to stay atmospheric despite the hordes of tourists.

 Da Nang is well connected via flights to both Hanoi and Ho Chi Minh City, and also to Bangkok, Siam Reap, and other cities internationally.